Looking for a Stork Search replacement?

 Does Sprigr require me to self-host anything?

 No. Sprigr is a fully managed service.
-You push data via the REST API, and Sprigr handles index compilation, WASM hosting, CDN delivery, and analytics.
+You push data via the REST API, and Sprigr handles index compilation, hosting, CDN delivery, and analytics.
 There is nothing to install, compile, or deploy on your infrastructure.

 Can I keep using Stork if it works for me?

 Yes.
-Stork’s compiled WASM files are self-contained and will continue to work.
+Stork's compiled files are self-contained and will continue to work.
 However, you will not receive bug fixes, security patches, or new features.
 If your search needs grow or you encounter an issue, you will need to resolve it yourself or migrate to an actively maintained tool.

-Try the modern WASM search engine
+Try the modern client-side search engine.

-Full access for 6 months.
+Free forever.
 No credit card required.